ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 GROUP BY ?way
 ```

-For relations we also have to fetch the type with the predicate `osmkey:type`.
-This is important, because osm2rdf only calculates geometries for relations with type *multipolygon* or *boundary*.
+For relations we also have to fetch the type with the predicate `osmkey:type`, and the role of each member.
+This is important, because only relations of type *multipolygon* or *boundary* have a defined geometry that can be described by a polygon or multipolygon.
+The role a member describes if it is part of an inner or outer edge of the (Multi)-polygon.

-For ways and relations we need to make a distinction between objects that are simply there because they are a reference (`referencedWays` and `referencedRelations`) and objects which need to be updated in the database (`waysToUpdateGeometry` and `relationsToUpdateGeometry`).
-Since referenced elements are not updated in the database we do not need to know their tags or timestamp.
-However, for the ways and relations we update the geometry for we do need this information.
+We now have created a dummy for each referenced object.
+Therefore, we can start to convert the objects to RDF triples.

-## <a id="conversion"></a> 2.4.
+## <a id="conversion"></a> 2.6.
 Conversion to RDF

-As we have an XML object containing all relevant information for each OSM element, we can now convert the OSM data to RDF using the *osm2rdf* tool.
+As we have now XML objects containing all relevant information for each OSM element, we can now convert the OSM data to RDF using the *osm2rdf* tool.
 For testing purposes, we use a (fork)[https://github.com/nicolano/osm-live-updates] of the tool that avoids the use of blank nodes in member relationships, by using unique identifier by combining the ID of the parent object with the ID of the member and his position using the `osm2rdf:member` namespace.

 ```
 osmrel:1189 osmrel:member _:6_0 .